ShashankSharma26/Disaster-or-not-NLP-with-tweets/EDA & Data Modelling/README.md

 ![](images/Least%20non-disaster%20tweets.png)

-The following inferences are drawn from above:
+The following inferences are drawn from the EDA:

 * Keywords which are least related to disaster tweets are related to a considerable large number of non-disaster tweets.
 * Keywords which are least related to non-disaster tweets are related to a considerable large number of disaster tweets.